 Vision problems - Sudden trouble with vision, even if temporary.

 Call 9-1-1 or your local emergency number if you or anyone you know experiences these signs of stroke.

-Immediately recognizing and responding to the warning signs of stroke can significantly improve survival and recovery.
+Immediately recognizing and responding to the signs of stroke can significantly improve survival and recovery.
 But only 35 per cent of stroke survivors actually get emergency care and treatment within the first 3 ½ hours the critical time when clot-busting drugs are most effective.